 How often should I inspect my air conditioning unit, and what specific things should I look for?

 Inspect your unit at least twice a year, preferably before the cooling season begins and after it ends.
 Look for leaks, unusual noises, or any signs of damage.
-Ensure the unit is level and that there is no debris obstructing airflow around it.
+Ensure the unit is level and that no debris obstructs airflow around it.

 What is the proper way to clean my AC coils and fins?